WordPress.com vs WordPress.org: which one do you actually need

 Who hosts itThe companyYou choose any host

-Ownership of files and dataLimited, plan-basedYou own 100 percent
+Control of files and dataLimited, plan-basedYou run it yourself

 Plugins and themesRestricted on lower plansAny of 60,000+ free plugins